9 Design Tricks We Learned From Joanna Gaines

 Rustic Bathroom With Wood Grain and Gray Tones

-Chip and Joanna Gaines decked out this master bathroom with new gray paint and a shiplap accent wall on HGTV's Fixer Upper.
-A large mirror is framed with wood that matches the accent wall, and a modern light fixture illuminates his and a hers vanity with a marble countertop and rectangular vessel sinks.
-The original claw foot tub was kept and refinished, and new tile flooring installed.
+Chip and Joanna Gaines decked out this main bathroom with new gray paint and a shiplap accent wall on HGTV's Fixer Upper.
+A large mirror is framed with wood that matches the accent wall, and a modern light fixture illuminates a double vanity with a marble countertop and rectangular vessel sinks.
+The original claw-foot tub was kept and refinished, and new tile flooring installed.

 Personalize your space with a standout piece that inspires you.
 It can be a rug, an accent wall or chandelier.
 You want to create a focal point to draw the eye to the most visually-appealing piece in that room.